googlefonts/VTT-Deficiencies/README.md

 VisualTrueType 6.35 includes support to handle all aspects of hinting Variable fonts.
 There are however some areas where the code output from the autohinter does not work optimally.
 There is also limited support in the Autohinter for Non Latin fonts.

 The following notes are intended to open up discussion among the wider type community as well as to serve as pointers for any future open source development work on the VTT Autohinter.
-The areas discussed below regarding hinting variable fonts, are where I spend the the most time, both refining the code and checking for consistent and reliable code output.
-The eventual goal is to achieve a greater level of consistency, correctness and confidence in the code output, resulting in less time spent making manual adjustments to the code.
+The areas discussed below regarding hinting variable fonts, are where I spend the most time, both refining the code and checking for consistent and reliable code output.
+The eventual goal is to achieve a greater level of consistency, correctness and confidence in the Autohinter code output, resulting in less time spent making manual adjustments.
 The notes are broken out into a few rough categories.

 **Existing bugs or unexpected behaviours while using VTT 6.35**